-The Thought of the Month UNDERSTANDING THE COSMIC AND ITS LAWS By THE IMPERATOR nection with the attempts on the part of men and women in all lands to express their ideas regarding a spiritual mind or consciousness, and its methods of work.
+N THE newspaper clippings and magazine articles which we receive from all parts of the world, there is one word, or phrase, which we find becoming quite popular, and quite generally used in conmection with the attempts on the part of men and women in all lands to express their ideas regarding a spiritual mind or consciousness, and its methods of work.
 The phrase which seems to be the most poular is, "The Cosmic is responsible for these things.